google/transit/gtfs-realtime/spec/en/trip-modifications.md

 ## TripModifications

-The modification is in effect on all of the listed service\_dates, until it is removed from the feed.
+The `TripModifications` is in effect on all of the listed service\_dates, until it is removed from the feed.
 On any given service date, a trip MUST NOT be assigned to more than one `TripModifications` object.

 There MAY be multiple `TripModifications` for a given stop pattern.
 It may be desirable to split the trips into multiple modifications e.g. if the `propagated_modification_delay` changes significantly, over the course of the detour.

 The trips created through GTFS-TripModifications modify and replace each specified `trip_id`, and don't create a copy or additional run.
-Modification are applied on the schedule information, like if a static GTFS (CSV) was modified.
+Modifications are applied on the schedule information, like if a static GTFS (CSV) was modified.

 The scheduled stop times of each replacement trip are created from those of the affected trip, by performing the changes listed in modifications. `stop_sequence` for all stop times are replaced by a new value of 1 to n, starting with 1 on the first stop_time and increasing by 1 for each stop in the trip.
 The trip ID is also replaced by a replacement trip ID (`modifications_id` + `_` + `trip_id`).
 A `TripUpdate` message must be provided to publish real-time arrival/departure times for the replacement trip.